autumnleaves123/info-2300-final-project/documents/design-plan.md

 - We will implement a slideshow using Javascript, which the user can click arrows to view several images of the club activities like sign choirs and photos of club members interacting with one another in sign language.
 Such feature can help induce interest in potential club members and also to increase awareness of American Sign Language in people who view these photos.
 - We will use PHP to implement a "learning" page where users can learn some basic signs of ASL, and there will be several images with different signs and when user clicks on it, the website would display information on what it means, etc. This interactive feature will help CUDAP achieve one of their main goals of providing an opportunity for students to learn about sign language.
 - Lastly, we will implement a hidden log-in system to ensure that only admins will have access to admin functionality (forms for changing content on website).
-There will most likely be a admin-only nav bar button that shows the log-in form, which only the admins will know the password to log-in and unlock admin functionality.
+There will most likely be an "admin-only" nav bar button that shows the log-in form, which only the admins will know the password to log-in and unlock admin functionality.

 ### External Code

-We are planning to use jQuery, so that we can implement the slideshow mentioned in previous section.
+- We are planning to use jQuery, so that we can implement the slideshow mentioned in previous section.
 There will be a whole new file of our own code called "slideshow.js" that would contain the code for implementing a simple slideshow for our photo gallery.

 ### Scale